pms-collab/quantum-dna-aligner/README.md

 We target the **seeding** stage of seed-and-extend alignment.
 Extension (Smith-Waterman / Needleman-Wunsch) is out of scope for quantum speedups in this POC.

 ## Claims & Non-Claims
-- **Claim:** For a database of N k-mers with M true matches, our quantum subroutine achieves O(√(N/M)) oracle queries vs. O(N/M) for naive classical search, demonstrated on small synthetic datasets.
+- **Claim:** For a database of N k-mers with M true matches, our quantum subroutine achieves O(sqrt(N/M)) oracle queries(query-complexity) vs. O(N/M) for naive classical search, demonstrated on small synthetic datasets.
 - **Non-Claims:** End-to-end wall-clock advantage on practical hardware; cost of oracle construction; superiority over optimized FM-index/hashtable pipelines.

 ## Methods